1. Program Overview

 Regional/Remote means a region designated as Regional or Remote by the Australian Bureau of Statistics 2011 Australian Statistical Geography Standard (ASGS).

 Scholar means a successful applicant who receives a New Colombo Plan Scholarship.

-Scholarship means scholarship funding and other benefits provided to the successful applicants under the Program.
+Scholarship means Scholarship funding and other benefits provided to successful applicants under the Program.